Prithvi-ra-j/Prithvi-ra-j/README.md

 I build LLM systems that run in production — not demos that fall over under real load.

-At **Mu Sigma**, I designed and own an end-to-end LLM-powered enterprise search system: FAISS vector index over a large internal document corpus, citation-backed Q&A via FastAPI, streaming responses, PostgreSQL metadata, and zero-downtime Docker deployment with GitHub Actions CI/CD.
-Real users, real documents, daily use.
+At **Mu Sigma**, I'm part of a 5-person team that built and deployed an internal LLM-powered enterprise search system — currently live and in active daily use.
+My contributions were in the retrieval core: FAISS vector index design and configuration, chunking and embedding pipeline, and FastAPI serving layer.
+Also contributed to the LangChain pipeline and Docker deployment.

 The gap between a notebook that works and a system that works at 2 AM on a Friday — that's where I spend most of my time.